-Calling 911 on any phone (landline or mobile) will connect you with emergency services, which are police, ambulance, and the fire department.
-If you call 911 you'll be immediately connected to a dispatcher, who will require information about the emergency you are dealing with, and where you are located.
+Call 911 on any phone (landline or mobile) connects you to emergency services, which include police, ambulance, and the fire department.
+If you call 911, you'll be immediately connected to a dispatcher, who will require information about the emergency you are dealing with, and where you are located.

 - There is an out-of-control fire

 - You are involved in, or immediately witness a serious vehicular collision

 - You, or someone you see or know, is about to commit serious self-harm or suicide